Discover everything you need to know about the Tavern Brawler in Baldur’s Gate 3 and how it works with best classes.

 What counts as an Improvised Weapon?

-Improvised Weapons are basically the objects that are used to attack such as furniture, barrels, corpses, mugs, and shields.
+Improvised Weapons are any objects and creatures that you can pick up to attack or throw, such as furniture, barrels, corpses, mugs, and shields.

 Does Tavern Brawler feat make Unarmed Strikes stronger?

 Yes, the Tavern Brawler feat makes unarmed strikes stronger.
-This allows you to deal bludgeoning damage equal to 1d4 plus your Strength modifier.
-It also provides benefits like damage rerolls and proficiency with improvised weapons.
+This allows you to deal bludgeoning damage equal to 1d4 plus your Strength modifier multiplied by two.
+It also provides benefits like increased damage with improvised weapons.

 Does Tavern Brawler feat work with thrown weapons?

 Yes, the Tavern Brawler feat in Baldur’s Gate 3 works with thrown weapons.
-This adds your Strength modifier twice to both attack and damage rolls when you throw an object.
+It adds your Strength modifier twice to both attack and damage rolls when you throw an object.

 Does this work with Wild Shape (Druid)?

 Yes, the Tavern Brawler feat does work with Druid’s Wild Shape.
-It provides a bonus to attack rolls and, in some cases, damage rolls while attacking with unarmed strikes in animal forms.
+It provides a bonus to attack rolls and damage rolls while attacking with unarmed strikes in animal forms.
+However, weapon-using Wild Shapes like Myrmidons do not get the Tavern Brawler bonus.

 Looking For More About Baldur’s Gate 3?